xgg-1129/TinyORM/go-sqlite3-master/go-sqlite3-master/README.md

 ## Errors

-- Compile error: `can not be used when making a shared object; recompile with -fPIC`
+- Compile error: `can not be used when making a shared Object; recompile with -fPIC`

     When receiving a compile time error referencing recompile with `-FPIC` then you are probably using a hardend system.